 EMAIL is an email server owned and maintained by Keith Sproul WU2Z.

 The APRS+SA client supports email by sending a message to an APRS+SA client with

 em:emailaddr as the first word in the text.
 Note that AE5PL-10 is no

 longer running APRS+SA so does not support email.

 javAPRSSrvr supports email via EmailGate.
 This server supports the

 EMAIL method of sending email and supports some new features outlined below.

-EmailGate supports UTF-8 in both APRS messages and emails (see Email to APRS
+EmailGate now properly supports UTF-8 in both APRS messages and emails (see Email to APRS

 In addition to the standard EMAIL method of having the email address as the